Volary: Geography

-The town is crossed by the Volarský creek.
+The town is crossed by the creek of Volarský potok.
 It flows into the Teplá Vltava, which runs along the southwestern border of the territory.
+The Blanice River flows along the eastern municipal border.

 History

 The first mention of Volary is from 1359 when the Prachatice councillor Ondřej from Volary (in Latin Andreas de Wallerii) was listed.
 The foundation of Volary was connected with the overall colonization of Bohemian Forest in the 13th and 14th centuries.
 The inhabitants were predominantly ethnic Germans from Bavaria.

 Until the beginning of the 18th century, the main source of income was the trade on the Golden Trail.
 Volary was the largest settlement of the carriers on the Czech part of the Prachatice Golden Trail and rapidly grew.
 They served as a place of rest and overnight stays for carriers, who imported salt and other goods on horses along an important medieval road from Passau to Prachatice.
 The shape of the square has also been adapted to the route of the trail.
 In the 16th century, during the heyday of the trail, there were 13 pubs and four blacksmiths in Volary.
 In 1596, Peter Vok of Rosenberg extended the Volary privileges for the right to seize horses and charge of merchants who deviated from the prescribed direction of the trail and avoided Volary.

 Until the Hussite Wars, Volary was among the possessions of the Vyšehrad Chapter.
 After the Hussite Wars, several Czech families settled here.
 From 1503, the Rosenberg family became the owners of the settlement, and in 1600, it was acquired by Emperor Rudolf II.
 After 1719, it became a property of the Schwarzenberg family, who owned it until the revolution in 1848.

 The Thirty Years' War led to the decline of the salt trade on the Golden Trail, instead it served the imperial army as a supply route.
 The area was several times a place of battles and Volary was the target of attacks by troops of both sides.
 After the war, trading on the Golden Trail never returned to its previous level.
 In the 18th century, following the abolition of the salt trade, the Golden Trail sank into insignificance; this also led to the demise of Volary.
 It became a stagnant and insignificant settlement.